balmli/com.samsung.smart/README.md

 Thanks to https://github.com/natalan/samsung-remote for solution to support older Samsung TVs.

+Thanks to https://github.com/tavicu/homebridge-samsung-tizen for solution to pair with newer Samsung TVs.

 ### Feedback:

 Please report issues at the [issues section on Github](https://github.com/balmli/com.samsung.smart/issues).